Resources

 What is an IFC File?
 BIM Format for Survey Delivery

 IFC (Industry Foundation Classes) is the open standard for BIM data exchange.
-What surveyors need to know about IFC files and how to deliver them.
+What surveyors need to know about IFC files and how to deliver them to clients.

 April 12, 2026